tessel/t1-docs/tutorials/diy_module_creation.md

 <p style="text-align:center"><em>Nokia 5110 soldered to a large proto-module board</em></p>

 ### Software
 With the screen hooked up it's time to start writing code.
-We'll follow the pattern found in the [Git Repo Template][repo_template] and start by creating a directory called **tessel-Nokia5110** and cd into that directory.
-Next, we'll create **index.js** which is where we'll write our API using [the example index.js template](https://github.com/tessel/style/blob/master/Templates/index.js) as a guide.
+We'll follow the pattern found in the [Git Repo Template][repo_template] and start by creating a directory called **tessel-nokia5110** and cd into that directory.
+Next, we'll create **index.js** which is where we'll write our API using [the example index.js template][index_template] as a guide.

 Because this screen is so popular there are lots of code examples and libraries online for interacting with it.
 We don't need to reinvent the wheel.
-We just want to control the screen with Javascript so we took a [simple Arduino library](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/LCD/Monochrome/Nokia_5110_Example.pde) for this screen and [ported it to Javascript](link to Github project).
+We just want to control the screen with Javascript so we took a [simple Arduino library][screen_arduino_code] for this screen and [ported it to Javascript][screen_github].

 Our API is very simple and exposes just one event and a few methods.